Archive for Financial News – Page 8

 Individual Markets:

-Gold Futures COT ChartThe Gold Comex Futures large speculator standing this week resulted in a net position of 168,327 contracts in the data reported through Tuesday.
-This was a weekly boost of 8,458 contracts from the previous week which had a total of 159,869 net contracts.
+• Gold Comex Futures large speculator standing this week resulted in a net position of 163,303 contracts in the data reported through Tuesday.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish with a score of 39.7 percent.
-The commercials are Bullish with a score of 54.5 percent and the small traders (not shown in chart) are Bullish with a score of 69.7 percent.
+• This week’s current strength score (range over the past 3 years, measured from 0 to 100) shows the speculators are currently Bearish with a score of 37.7 percent.

 Price Trend-Following Model: Weak Uptrend